-Outside, the Charger makes its sporting intentions known with an oversized version of Dodge's crosshair grille, faux hood and fender vents and a coupe-like roofline.
+Outside, the Charger makes its sporting intentions known with an aggressive-looking front fascia and a coupe-like roofline.
 Another distinctive feature is the car's full-width tail lamp arrangement, which visually links it both with past Dodge models and the current Challenger muscle car.
-With 164 LEDs, Dodge calls the tail lamps a "racetrack" graphic.
+Dodge calls the tail lamps a "racetrack" graphic.

 The interior - a point of contention for many Chrysler products in recent years - features upgraded materials and more cosmetically appealing designs, as well as optional Garmin navigation with Sirius Travel Link and the meaty corporate-wide three-spoke steering wheel that has arrived on nearly every new Chrysler product.

-Rear-wheel-drive comes standard on the Charger, while an optional all-wheel-drive system brings a segment-exclusive active transfer case with front axle disconnect.
+The aforementioned all-wheel drive system brings a segment-exclusive active transfer case with front axle disconnect.
 Dodge says the front axle disconnect helps save five percent on fuel economy by utilizing only rear-wheel-drive unless additional traction is needed.
 All-wheel drive is only available on V6-powered Chargers, and it lowers gas mileage to 18 mpg in the city and 27 mpg on the highway.